Available on campus in full time and part time mode and online in part time mode.

 Students are assessed in a variety of ways such as essays and projects totalling up to 8000 words per unit.
 All students take units on Studying Christian Theology, Reading and Using the Bible and Spirituality, as well as a unit on Theological Research which forms a preparation for the dissertation, assessed by a dissertation proposal.
 Students choose one further unit from a range of options.

 The second part of the course consists of a dissertation of not more than 15,000 words; students must complete the first part of the course before proceeding to the dissertation.
 The dissertation is expected to provide evidence of a person’s analytical, evaluative and creative abilities.
 The dissertation will be on a topic of your choice which builds on your study from Part One.

 Entry Requirements for both pathways

-- A Degree in a previous discipline (at least 2nd class)
+- A Degree in a previous discipline (at least 2nd class).

-- A score of 7 or over on the IELTS test for non-native English speakers
+- A score of 7 or over on the IELTS test for non-native English speakers.

 Students who complete 60 credits can obtain a Postgraduate Certificate; students who complete Part One (120 credits) can receive a Postgraduate Diploma without attempting the dissertation (Part Two).

-For more details see the programme specification.
+You will also find more details about this course in the programme specification.